-An alternative engagement in LMIC that could help to counter widespread abuse, known as vulnerable mission (Alliance for Vulnerable Mission, 2022), is given no official consideration in new legislation.
+An alternative engagement in LMIC that could help to counter widespread abuse, known as vulnerable mission (), is given no official consideration in new legislation.
 Neither does the UN literature incorporate the kinds of extension of grace for which Jesus is known.